 In our scripture reading today from Isaiah chapter 61, the text is about the liberation of Israel from the years of captivity in Babylon.
-God speak to them through prophet Isaiah and assured them about the coming redemption and restoration which will result to rejoicing of His people.
+God speaks to them through the prophet Isaiah and assured them about the coming redemption and restoration which will result in the rejoicing of His people.
 More than that, the promise talks also about the time of the coming of Messiah who is our saviour Jesus Christ which will usher us to the year of grace, the year of renewal and year of celebration because of God’s favour for all.

 Isaiah 61:1”To proclaim freedom for the captives and release from darkness for the prisoners” – Only the free have the ability to release captives!
 Many live in bondage to fear, anger and selfish desires.

-If your craving this freedom, listen to the proclamation in today’s reading.
+If you’re craving this freedom, listen to the proclamation in today’s reading.
 Your freedom was bought by Jesus on your behalf.

 Are you experiencing the freedom that Jesus has won for you?